-I am purchasing a semi-detached house and getting a mortgage with Metro Bank.
+I am buying a semi-detached house and getting a mortgage with Metro Bank.
 How practical is it for me to do the conveyancing?

 Leaving aside the complexities and merits of DIY conveyancing you will have to appoint a solicitor on the Metro Bank conveyancing panel to look after their interests.
 Most people therefore find it easier to let the solicitor act for them and the lender.
 Furthermore there is minimal cost savings to made in you doing to conveyancing for yourself and another lawyer conducting the conveyancing for the lender.
 Please feel free to use the search tool to find a lawyer on the Metro Bank conveyancing panel in your location.

 I can not work out if my mortgage offer requires a lease extension .
-I have called into my local branch Metro Bank on various occasions and told it wasn't a problem and they would lend.
+I have called Metro Bank on numerous occasions and was told they are content with the situation and they would lend.
 My solicitor - who is on the Metro Bank conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
-I simply dont know who is right
+Who do I believe?

-As long as the conveyancer is on the Metro Bank panel she or he must comply with the CML Handbook requirements for Metro Bank.
+Your lawyer has to follow the CML Handbook Part 2 requirements for Metro Bank.
 Unless your lawyer obtains specific confirmation in writing that Metro Bank will go ahead your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask Metro Bank to contact your lawyer in writing confirming that they will accept the remaining number of years left on the lease.